cocos/cocos-docs/en/editor/publish/native-options.md

 #### Render BackEnd

-Rendering currently supports using [VULKAN](https://www.vulkan.org/), [GLES3](https://www.khronos.org/registry/OpenGL-Refpages/es3/) and [GLES2](https://www.khronos.org/registry/OpenGL-Refpages/es2.0/) of these three types, **GLES3** is used by default.
+Render Backend currently supports [VULKAN](https://www.vulkan.org/), [GLES3](https://www.khronos.org/registry/OpenGL-Refpages/es3/) and [GLES2](https://www.khronos.org/registry/OpenGL-Refpages/es2.0/), and requires at least one selection, with **GLES3** being used by default.

+If **GLES 2/3** is selected, **GLES3** must be checked by default, and **GLES2** is not allowed to be selected separately.

 In the case of multiple being selected at the same time, the runtime will select the rendering backend to be used according to the actual support of the device.

 #### Game Package Name